loilo/branchy/README.md

   })
   ```

-- Although the outer scope is not available in a threaded function, the `__filename` and `__dirname` variables are funnelled into the function with the values they have at the location where the function is passed to `branchy()`.
+- Although the outer scope is not available in a forked function, the `__filename` and `__dirname` variables are funnelled into the function with the values they have at the location where the function is passed to `branchy()`.

   Also, the `require()` function works as expected – it resolves modules relative to the file where `branchy()` was called.